IDEAS FOR GETTING INVOLVED at July 2017

 - Join Bradford City of Sanctuary.
-We meet monthly on a Tues at 4.30pm near the University in BD7
+We meet monthly 4.30pm on a Weds near the University in BD7

 - Ask your group, organisation, place of worship or business to pass a resolution of support for Bradford City of Sanctuary (can be printed from our website).
 Yours could be our 176th

 - Are you a teacher, school governor or parent?
 Encourage your school to consider becoming a School of Sanctuary – see https://bradford.cityofsanctuary.org/sanctuary-in-schools

 - Offer English tuition to asylum seekers ineligible for state-funded classes

 - Raise funds for City of Sanctuary, BEACON, Abigail Housing, BIASAN, Bradford Action for Refugees.
 Or, if you have expertise in making funding applications, we would be very pleased to hear from you!

 - Provide short or longer-term accommodation to homeless asylum-seekers by hosting ([email protected]) or contributing to the rent for a house (org.uk/)

 - Invite refugee groups to your community social events (we’ll pass the invitation on).

 - Display one of our “We welcome asylum-seekers and refugees“ signs outside your building, office, place of worship (contact us and we’ll you send one).